ws-garcia/VBA-CSV-interface/home/getting_started.md

 ## Philosophy
 The VBA CSVinterface class module is designed for gain advantage from the well-structured CSV files, this means, there isn't automatic syntax check, given the user decide how the class will works.
 This can be seen as a weakness, but the class get a speed-up on writing and reading procedures at time the user controls how the file is interpreted, keeping in mind that, in fact, VBA is a language with slow code execution speed.
 Under this idealization the developed solution complies with the RFC4180 standard for user specified CSV document format.

-Keep in mind that class intentionally ignores the rule #7 of the RFC4180 standard [If double-quotes are used to enclose fields, then a double-quote appearing inside a field must be escaped by preceding it with another double quote], letting the users the chance to define the apostrophe as escape char.
+_Keep in mind that class intentionally ignores the rule #7 of the RFC4180 standard: (If double-quotes are used to enclose fields, then a double-quote appearing inside a field must be escaped by preceding it with another double quote), letting the users the chance to define the apostrophe as escape char._
-{: .fs-4 .fw-300 }

 ## Usage
 Import whole CSV file into an VBA array